Frequently Asked Questions (FAQs) about the Mindful Ecotherapy Center, LLC and the programs we offer.

 The Mindful Ecotherapy Center trains mental health professionals in ecotherapy and mindfulness.
 Charlton Hall, LMFT/S, RPT-S, CHt is a board-approved provider of continuing education in South Carolina (permanent sponsor #495).

-We have multiple online course offerings, and we also periodically offer seminars throughout the Upstate South Carolina region.
+We have multiple online course offerings, and we also periodically offer seminars throughout the Upstate South Carolina and Western North Carolina regions.

 What is mindfulness?

 “Mindfulness is the energy of being aware and awake to the present moment.
 It is the continuous practice of touching life deeply in every moment of daily life.
 To be mindful is to be truly alive and present with those around you and with what you are doing.
 We bring our body and mind into harmony while we wash the dishes, drive the car or take our morning cup of tea.”

 –Thich Nhat Hanh, Zen Buddhist Monk and Founder of the An Quang Buddhist Institute